pybamm-team/pybamm.org/content/contribute.md

 ## Issue priority and assignment

-Specific things that we are currently working on are indicated by issue labelling and assignment
+Specific things that we are currently working on are indicated by issue labelling and assignment.

 ### Issue triaging